redefiningsurgery/alltracker/README.md

 <img src='https://alltracker.github.io/images/alltracker_preview.jpeg'>

+*AllTracker is a point tracking model which is fast and accurate, and it gets more accurate at higher resolutions.*

 AllTracker estimates long-range point tracks by way of estimating the flow field between a query frame and every other frame of a video.
 Unlike existing point tracking methods, our approach delivers high-resolution and dense (all-pixel) correspondence fields, which can be visualized as flow maps.
 Unlike existing optical flow methods, our approach corresponds one frame to hundreds of subsequent frames, rather than just the next frame.